 The Member in Discernment submits the Ministerial Formation Plan to the Discernment Working Group through the registrar, who schedules the candidate to meet with them.
-Once the Discernment Working Group has approved the plan, the Member in Discernment offers their Mentor and Advisor regular updates as they progress through their Ministerial Formation Plan; documenting coursework, individual learning, seminars attended, etc.
+Once the Discernment Working Group has approved the plan, the Member in Discernment offers

 See instructions for developing a Ministerial Formation Plan in Appendix J.